aaronsb/whisper-service/docs/audio_chunking.md

 3. **Progress Tracking**
    - Provide detailed progress information for chunked processing jobs
    - Allow users to monitor the status of individual chunks

+## Optimizations

+1. **Efficient Audio Format**
+   - All audio is converted to MP3 format with optimized settings for speech
+   - Reduces bandwidth usage when sending to OpenAI API
+   - Maintains quality necessary for accurate transcription
+   - Consistent format across all processing stages

 ## Future Enhancements